 - Use individual zip-top bags or foil wrapping to store the chicken pieces separately in the freeze.

 - Alternatively, you can use a Tupperware box to store chicken pieces individually.

-If you’re not want to separate frozen chicken by thawing, then you can cook it.
-But don’t think to fry.
+If you’re not want to separate your frozen chicken by thawing it, then you can cook it.
+But don’t think about it.

 Yes, it’s safe.
 But it would be best if you cook it immediately after thawing.
 The longer you will be late, the longer it enhances the chance of growing bacteria.

 Can I leave the chicken out to Separate all day long?

 No. It’s harmful to leave the chicken out all day long.
 So make sure to avoid this process.